douglas-george/timberhearth/characters/elaina_thatcher/elaina_thatcher.md

 - Supports Gabriel with steady encouragement, despite the family’s limited means.
 - Known in the village for her enduring beauty and quiet dignity, even when struggling with fatigue.
 - Was present during the Night of Voices, where her son Gabriel was called to ascend the tower alongside Jessica Willowglen.
+- Played a brave role during the Creeping Wither pumpkin attack, when the dark sorcerer Vendraxis unleashed a surprise assault on Timberhearth.
+Alongside her son Gabriel and his loyal dog, Poodler, she helped protect the village by bravely facing the glowing, creeping pumpkins that appeared in many streets.
+Though the team worked together to push the attackers back, the town fountain was sadly destroyed in the chaos, a reminder of the day they stood strong as a family and as a community.